Abandoned Mine Land Reclamation (AMLR)

 Applicant Eligibility

-The AML program is restricted to states with (1) an approved coal mining regulatory program, (2) lands eligible for reclamation, and (3) active coal mining operations within their borders that are paying coal reclamation fees into the Abandoned Mine Reclamation Fund; and to federally-recognized Indian tribes with (4) eligible lands, and (5) active mining operations paying fees into the Fund.
-An eligible state or Indian tribe may submit a reclamation plan to the Office of Surface Mining Reclamation and Enforcement (OSMRE) for approval.
-The AML Pilot Program is restricted to the three Tribes with AML Programs and six Appalachian states with the highest amount of inventoried priority coal problems as described in paragraphs (1) and (2) of section 403(a) of SMCRA.
-As a result, grants under this pilot program are available only to the Crow Tribe, Hopi Tribe, Navajo Nation, Commonwealths of Kentucky, Pennsylvania, and Virginia, and the States of Alabama, Ohio and West Virginia.
+The AML and BIL programs are restricted to States with an approved coal mining regulatory program, lands eligible for reclamation, and active coal mining operations within their borders that are paying coal reclamation fees into the Abandoned Mine Reclamation Fund; and to federally recognized Tribes with eligible lands, and active mining operations paying fees into the Abandoned Mine Reclamation Fund.
+The AMLER Program is restricted to Tribes with AML Programs and the six Appalachian States with the highest amount of inventoried priority coal problems as described in paragraphs (1) and (2) of section 403(a) of SMCRA, as amended.

 Beneficiary Eligibility